ActilityConnectors/DX-API-Dataflow/Display Data/README.md

 With the information from your MQTT broker follow the same steps explained above:
 - Go to the Datasource creation in the right corner of Freeboard
 - Click "add"
-- Put the information needed, take as an example the information displayed in the next figure
+- Put the information needed, take as an example the information displayed in the next image

 <p align="center">
   <img src="https://user-images.githubusercontent.com/41436968/43262363-29b746dc-90e0-11e8-846a-46e186fb2ccd.jpg">